Lesson 40: The Jaredites Are Led to the Promised Land

 • Pre-class prep: Draw the timeline on the board using the provided timeline as the example (do not include the events or names).
 Tape the “Jaredite’s Journey” activity pages on a side wall (or on the chalkboard) in the order shown in the above picture.
 Tape the sign “Jaredite’s Journey” above the pages.
 Tape each of the individual signs under the classroom chairs (except for the Tower of Babel sign).

 • Explain that in life we have been given a spiritual GPS to help us reach a wonderful destination called eternal life.
 What is this spiritual GPS we have been given?
-The Holy Ghost.
+The guidance of the Lord throughly the Holy Ghost.
 The Holy Ghost can show us the way to eternal life but we must seek for, listen to, and follow the guidance given.

 Tell the children that in today’s lesson they will learn of a group of people who followed the guidance of the Lord and were led to a promised land.

 Remind the children that the Book of Mormon tells of three separate groups of people who were led by the Lord to the Americas.
 Remind the children that Lehi and his family were one group, and they left Jerusalem at approximately 600 BC.
 (Write in Lehi by the date 600 B.C. on the timeline.)
 A group of people called the Mulekites were another group.
 Mulek and his people escaped the Babylonian destruction of Jerusalem at approximately 587 BC.
 (Write in Mulekites next to Lehi.)
 Mulek was the son of King Zedekiah.
 The Nephites eventually found and joined with the Mulekites.
 (Omni 1:14-19)